QUT-GenAI-Lab/genai-arcade/_posts/2024-10-11-average-internet.markdown

 title:  "Average Internet"
 tags: training
 before: training
-after: tone-matters
+after:
 ---

-# Neutral Inputs

-Okay, this is not an LLM but instead a text-to-image model.
-But they are related: Even though large language models (LLMs) like GPT generate text, and models like Stable Diffusion generate images, they’re built on some of the same ideas especially the *transformer architecture*.

-Put simply:

-> *Transformers are pattern-spotters.*
-> They learn from huge amounts of data and get very good at guessing what comes next, whether that’s a word in a sentence or a shape in an image.

-- In LLMs, the model learns to guess the next word based on the words that came before.
-- In Stable Diffusion, the model learns to guess what an image should look like, based on patterns in its training data.

-Stable Diffusion also uses a process called *diffusion*, where it starts with random noise and gradually turns it into a clear image, guided by what it has learnt.

-But underneath it all, both systems use *transformers* to understand and generate patterns.
-That’s what connects them.
+# **The Average Internet**

 ---

-## Training Data Explorer

-What happens when you ask an image model to generate a picture but give it no prompt at all?
+> Ever wondered what AI thinks the "most normal" image in the world looks like?

+That's exactly what this widget reveals - by stripping away all prompt instructions and showing you what emerges from the statistical centre of an AI image model's training data.

+This isn't an LLM but instead a text-to-image model.
+But they're related: Even though large language models like GPT generate text, and models like Stable Diffusion generate images, they're built on some of the same ideas, especially the *transformer architecture*.

+Put simply, transformers are pattern-spotters.
+They learn from huge amounts of data and get very good at guessing what comes next, whether that's a word in a sentence or a shape in an image.
+In LLMs, the model learns to guess the next word based on the words that came before.
+In Stable Diffusion, the model learns to guess what an image should look like, based on patterns in its training data.

+But underneath it all, both systems use transformers to understand and generate patterns.
+That's what connects them.

+## **What Happens with No Guidance?**

+---

-In this widget, we’ve stripped down a Stable Diffusion model so that it always uses an **empty prompt**.
-That means it’s not being told what to generate.
-It’s just drawing from the centre of its training data.
+In this widget, we've stripped down a diffusion model that generates images so that it always uses an **empty prompt**.
+That means it's not being told what picture to generate, it's just drawing (pun intended) an image that mimics the middle of the training data it saw, showing you what it considers the most statistically "average" image.

-This “neutral point” is like the average of everything the model has seen.
-When you generate an image from here, you’re seeing what the model thinks is most *typical* or *common*.
+This "neutral point" is like taking every image the model has ever seen and finding their mathematical average.
+When you generate an image from here, you're seeing what aesthetics or vibes the model thinks are most *typical* or *common* across the entire internet.

-**You can**:
-- Generate your own image from the neutral point
-- Describe what you see
-- Save it to our shared gallery
-- Browse what others have created and described
+---

 <script
 	type="module"